jf2024/Predicting-MLB-Playoff-Teams/README.md

    This command initiates the analysis, training of machine learning models, and generates predictions based on the provided baseball dataset.

 3. **View Results:**
    Once the script completes, check the terminal for output logs, including model accuracy, hyperparameter tuning results, and ablative analysis.
 Additionally, visualizations, such as bar plots and feature importance plots, will be displayed.
-You will notice about 4 graphs that will pop out on your screen.
+You will notice about 4 graphs that will pop out on your screen (like the one from above).
 The graph on the left is the actual playoff count for each team and the one on the right is our model's (the default one, not the hyperparameter) predication counts for each baseball team.
 You will also notice different coefficient reports for each of the models for both the default values and hypertuning values.

    Additionally, give the script some time to run everything, it might take a couple of minutes and if it does seem like its stuck, just press the 'enter' key and it should just go.